Still, I realize that I'm turning myself into a target. But you know what?

 Eric Savin (James Badge Dale)

 He’s a sadistic smartass played by a man who plays the role perfectly.
 He’s a henchman you love to hate.
-In the comics, the character was a small time cyborg supervillain called “Firepower.”
-So really, this is just a nice little Easter egg for the fans, like Jack Taggart (known in the comics as “Coldblood), or Ellen Brandt.
+In the comics, the character was a small time cyborg supervillain called “Coldblood.”
+So really, this is just a nice little Easter egg for the fans, like Jack Taggart (known in the comics as “Firepower), or Ellen Brandt.
 Speaking of her….

 Ellen Brandt (Stephanie Szostak)

 While she dips a bit into my pet peeve of “sexy evil” mannerisms and voice, she gets the job done.
 But it’s because of her that Tony Stark becomes the first MCU hero to get in a protracted fight with a female supervillain.
-But it’s like I always say: There’s no right way to hit a woman.
+Like Captain Kirk says: There’s no right way to hit a woman.
 But if she’s trying to kill people, you might have to hit her the wrong way.
 In earlier drafts of the script, they would have solved this problem by giving her Savin’s job as the number one henchperson, allowing her to have a fight with Pepper Potts at the end.
 Speaking of her….

 Pepper Potts (Gwyneth Paltrow)

 No longer is she Tony’s secretary.
 She’s now his girlfriend.
 Which means that she’s no longer paid to put up with his crap.
-But this also means that Tony has someone to shape up for, and there is some noticeable improvement from how he used to be.
+But this also means that Tony has someone to shape up for, and there is some noticeable improvement from how he used to be, despite his ongoing struggles.

 And I must say, it’s really nice to see the love interest defeat the main villain.
 Too often we get women who are only there because they’re in the comics.
 Every super hero has a love interest, but not every superhero movie knows what to do with a love interest.
 Batman Forever, Batman and Robin, Spider-Man, The Incredible Hulk, et cetera.
 Breaking the mold and letting Pepper do something really cool was a nice touch.